KD9YQK/digipi_plus/README.md

     - FLMsg
     - FLWrap
 16. [Chirp-Next](https://chirpmyradio.com/projects/chirp/wiki/Home) - CHIRP is a free, open-source tool for programming your radio.
 It supports a large number of manufacturers and models, as well as provides a way to interface with multiple data sources and formats.
 17. [VaraHF and VaraFM](https://www.varac-hamradio.com/) - Vara weak signal modems via Wine environment.
-NOT YET IMPLIMENTED!!!
+Raspberry Pi 4 Models Only!

 ## Install
 **DON'T install until AFTER initial setup of DigiPi!!!
 This only works for DigiPi version 1.9-2**